Kalanos

 Kalanos, also spelled Calanus (Καλανός) (c.
-398 – 323 BCE), was an ancient Indian gymnosophist, and philosopher from Taxila who accompanied Alexander the Great to Persis and later self-immolated, after falling ill, entered himself into a pyre, in front of Alexander and his army.
+398 – 323 BCE), was an ancient Indian gymnosophist, a Brahmin sage, and philosopher from Taxila who accompanied Alexander the Great and was his teacher.
+He accompanied Alexander the Great to Persis and, after falling ill, self-immolated by entering a pyre in front of Alexander's army.
 Diodorus Siculus called him Caranus (Κάρανος).

 According to the Greek sources, he did not flinch as his body burned.
-He bode goodbye to some of the Greek soldiers who were his students, but not to Alexander.
+He bade goodbye to some of the Greek soldiers who were his students, but not to Alexander.
 He communicated to Alexander that he would meet him in Babylon and curiously Alexander died exactly a year later in Babylon.
 It was from Kalanos that Alexander learned of Dandamis, the leader of their group, whom Alexander later went to meet in the forest.

 Early life

-Plutarch indicates his real name was Sphínēs and that he was from Taxila, but since he greeted people with the word "Kalē!" - perhaps kallāṇa (mitta) "Greetings (friend)" - the Greeks called him Kalanos.
-Kalanos lived at Taxila and led an austere religious life.
+Plutarch indicates that his real name was Sphínēs and that he was from Taxila, but since he greeted people with the word "Kalē!" – perhaps kalya (कल्य) "Greetings" – the Greeks called him Kalanos.

-A number of scholars have suggested that Kalanos was a Brahmin.
-Some early Western scholarship suggested Kalanos was a Jain, but modern scholarship rejects this notion as Jain ascetics are forbidden from using fire and deliberate self-harm due to their convictions about ahimsa.
-Further, Taxila and Gandhara were centers of Hinduism and Buddhism and had no Jain presence at all.
+Most sources and scholars refer to Kalanos as a Brahmin sage, Some scholars have claimed that Kalanos was a Jain, but modern scholarship rejects this notion as Jain ascetics are forbidden from using fire and intentional self-harm due to their convictions about Sallekhana.
+He was not a Jain monk due to the violent suicide he committed.
+Further, considering the dominant Brahmanical presence in Taxila, it is likely that the ascetics Alexandar met, including Kalanos, were Brahmanical.
+Johannes Bronkhorst states that it is highly unlikely that Buddhists and Jains were present in the areas Alexander visited.
+Furthermore, choosing of death by self immolation among chanting of vedic hymns also cements general opinion that Kalanos was not a Jain or Buddhist but Hindu Brahmin.